 The first stage is Initial Contact.
 This the first time that the inside salesperson and prospect speak or interact.
 This may be a cold call in a lot of cases, but it could also be an email exchange.

 In this first interaction, the amount of time to work with is very brief.
 It could be two to five minute if speaking over the phone.
-The way to look at limited time on an email exchange is that a cold prospecting email should be extremely brief in terms of word count, which is the equivalent of an extremely short phone call.
+If this is an email exchange, the prospect’s attention is limited so you may only have a couple of sentences to work with.

 What is said in the initial contact is a whole other subject.
 But from an inside sales process, the key thing here is that the goal of this stage is not to sell the product – it is to close the prospect on moving to the next step in the sales process.

-The next step in the inside sales process is Appointment and this is where the sales rep and prospect agree to talk in a little more detail.
+The next step in the inside sales process is Appointment and this is where the sales rep and prospect will have more time and attention allowing them to talk in a little more detail.

-There are some benefits to scheduling the appointment for another day but there are also some situations where it might make sense to continue talking in more details right at the same time (technically right after) as the cold call taking place.
+There are some benefits to scheduling the appointment for another day as it will usually provide the salesperson more time and attention.
+But there are also some situations where it might make sense to just try to get to the appointment stage at the same time as a connecting with a prospect on a cold call.

 Similar to the Initial Contact stage, the goal of the Appointment stage is to get the prospect to agree to move to the next stage in the sales process.